voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

     class BasicPanel(foo.Panel):
         @property
         def config(self):
-            # configure your panel with its operator name and label to visually identify it in fiftyone
+            # configure your panel with its operator name
+            # label it to visually identify it in fiftyone
             return foo.PanelOperatorConfig(
                 name="basic_panel", label="Example Python Panel"
             )